This guide will help you install, configure, and manage the BaseKit plugin for WHMCs.

 - A useful option to select is Automatically setup the product when you manually accept a pending order, though it is not required

-Before clients can use the BaseKit plugin to purchase services, you must ensure you have at least one payment gateway enabled in Setup → Payments → Payment Gateways.
+Before clients can use the BaseKit plugin to purchase services, you must ensure you have at least one payment gateway enabled in System Settings → Payments → Payment Gateways.

 If you see text on the module settings page similar to